 Here’s a video of the interview Run DMC did on Soul Train.

 After watching this episode, it got me thinking about the Beastie Boys and A Tribe Called Quest.
 That sent me looking for a good Beastie Boys tune to listen to.
 I chose High Plains Drifter.

 One of the things I love about Hip Hop is the storytelling aspect and how the artists weave so many associations into one song.
 This video demonstrates visually how many tie-ins you can cram into one song.
 I used to listen to all these songs over and over again trying to figure out all the references and innuendos.

 All this “trippin’” down memory lane reminded me of how my brothers and I used to dance to Yo MTV Raps and how one of my brothers was dedicated enough to get cardboard, lay it out in the driveway and practice break dancing moves…yes, to Run DMC and maybe even Grand Master Flash if I remember correctly.
-Or maybe that was ME.
-Yes, I went to see Grand Master Flash twice in Hollywood in the 80′s.
-An experience worth remembering.

 My brothers and I had a lot of fun growing up thanks to music and still to this day we enjoy listening to old-school rap and hip hop at family reunions.
 I am especially entertained as I watch the looks on people’s faces when I tell them that.